A 2022 Beginner’s Guide To Crypto: All You Need To Know About How And Where Bitcoins Are Mined!

 If you’re still wondering whether or not you should start mining, you’re at the right place.

 Getting over the basics is crucial for understanding the mining procedure.

 1. Bitcoins are created through mining.

 Acquiring them sure sounds tempting, but it’s time we learned how bitcoins are created.
 Just like the title suggests, they’re created by “mining.”
 In layman's terms, that means that computers are solving complicated math problems to find bitcoins.
 This usually requires very strong, if not specific, hardware, which is extremely costly as well, but we’ll get back to that later.

-2. Mining is often done by special hardware.
+2. Mining is often done with special hardware.

 Now that you know what mining Bitcoin is, the next important thing to grasp is the hardware part.
 In short—it’s so demanding that if you want to mine, you’re better off getting special hardware for this sole purpose.

 ASIC (application-specific integrated circuit) miners are designed to mine a single cryptocurrency, though, so you have to choose wisely.
 That means that the ones who go for a Bitcoin ASIC can only mine BTC with it.

 As it’s specifically created for that, ASIC is where Bitcoin is mined most efficiently.
 Besides that, its disadvantages cover its price and energy consumption as well.
 Some might argue the price is not that high, as ASICs usually generate twice as much money as standard GPUs.